Georgia General Assembly: Legislative procedure

 A majority of the members to which each house is entitled constitutes a quorum to transact business.
 A smaller number may adjourn from day to day and compel the presence of its absent members.
 In order for a bill to become law, it must be passed by both chambers of the General Assembly, and receive the governor's signature.
 In each chamber, the number of votes required to pass a bill is determined according to the number of seats in the chamber, not merely the number of votes cast.
 Therefore, a bill must receive 91 votes in the House (a majority of its membership) and 29 votes in the Senate, regardless of the number of legislators voting.
 In the case of a tie, the presiding officer of each chamber may cast the deciding vote.

 Some motions require more than an absolute majority to pass.
 A resolution to amend the state constitution, for instance, requires a two-thirds vote in both chambers (121 votes in the House and 38 votes in the Senate).

 All senators and representatives are entitled to introduce bills and resolutions.
 Bills are intended to have the force of law, while resolutions may or may not have any practical effect.
-Bills and resolutions are referred to a legislative committee by the presiding officer as soon as they are introduced.
-The presiding officer has discretion to refer a bill to any committee he or she chooses, although the chamber may vote to move a bill to a different committee.
+Bills and resolutions are referred to a legislative committee by the presiding officer as soon as they are introduced. he presiding officer has discretion in referring a bill to any committee, although the chamber may vote to move a bill to a different committee.